Time Can Make All The Difference.

 Your request must be accompanied by a comprehensive neuropsychological (sometimes called psychoeducational) evaluation with test scores provided.
 Because agencies are very specific in their requirements, it is essential you go to a professional who has considerable expertise in this area; otherwise you risk your request being rejected.

-At the Center for Cognitive Assessment, we perform several of these evaluations each week and have evaluated thousands of individuals for accommodations.
+At the Cognitive Assessment Group, we perform several of these evaluations each week and have evaluated thousands of individuals for accommodations.
 Our reports are produced by a Board Certified Neuropsychologist who specializes in this work.
 We have helped our patients receive: